 A link to the workbook is on Canvas.

-Each exam is worth a maximum of 100 points.
-The homework assignments are worth a maximum of 100 points and the lab reports are also worth a maximum of 100 points.
-Extra credit points are added to the total score from tests, homework assignments, and laboratories.
+Each exam is worth a maximum of 125 points.
+All homework assignments together are worth a maximum of 100 points and the all lab reports together are also worth a maximum of 100 points.
+Class participation is worth up to 50 points.
+Extra credit points are added to the total score from tests, homework assignments, laboratories, and class participation..

 |450 and above||90% and above||A|